rsogllc/GNT/en/mining.md

 amount of price increase is likely if users increasingly trust the mining process to keep Bitcoin safe and reliable.
 However, compounding hurts miners if prices fall, which is also likely if user trust is lost.
-The section below about [choosing to mine honestly][] describes how miners can keep Bitcoin safe and reliable to encourage price increases.
+The section below about [choosing to mine honestly][section choose to be honest] describes how miners can keep Bitcoin safe and reliable to encourage price increases.